 This should have been cut entirely.

-I have heard it is like this in the light novels but, come on, knowing what’s going to happen to the Empire does remove some of the tension, somewhat.
+I have heard it is like this in the light novels but, come on, knowing what’s going to happen to the Empire does remove the tension, somewhat.

 The last criticism I have is of Tanya’s actual rival in this film.